aerospike/asmt/README.md

 Copy the asmt binary (as an executable) to wherever is most convenient on the relevant Aerospike Database server node, and change to that directory.

-### Taking a Backup of the Primary Index
+### Taking a Backup of the Primary and Secondary Indexes
-After checking that the server node is not running, run the asmt binary to back up the primary index, for example:
+After checking that the server node is not running, run the asmt binary to back up the primary and secondary indexes, for example:

 ```
 $ ./asmt -b -v -p /path/to/index/backup